Abdel Khalek Sarwat Pasha: Sarwat Minister of Interior (1921)

 On 1 July 1921, an official delegation headed by Prime Minister Adly, left for London (without Saad) to conduct negotiations with Lord George Curzon (Adly-Curzon negotiations), the British Foreign Secretary in the Cabinet of Lloyd George.
-The negotiations lasted several months, during which Sarwat was Interim Prime Minister, in addition to being Minister of the Interior.
+The negotiations lasted several months, during which Sarwat was interim prime minister, in addition to being Minister of the Interior.
 While the early severe disturbances in Alexandria happened under his watch, he was effective in maintaining order during the Adly-Curzon negotiations and succeeded in preventing disturbances from derailing the negotiations.

 He tried unsuccessfully to prevent Saad from touring the country to criticize Adly and the British Government.
-When he heard that four Labour Party (opposition party) members of the British House of Common where planning to visit Egypt and accompany Saad on part of his tour of the country, Sarwat “besought the High Commissioner to prevent it”, but with no avail.
+When he heard that four Labour Party (opposition party) members of the British House of Common were planning to visit Egypt and accompany Saad on part of his tour of the country, Sarwat “besought the High Commissioner to prevent it”, but to no avail.
 He also sought the help of the British Military authority to act based on the prevailing Martial law in another situation against the President of the National Party.